-Financial assets at fair value through other comprehensive revenue and expense
+Fair value through comprehensive revenue and expense

 Financial assets at fair value through other comprehensive revenue and expense are those that are designated into the category at initial recognition or are not classified in any of the other categories above.
 They are included in non-current assets unless management intends to dispose of, or realise, the investment within 12 months of balance date.
-The Council and group includes in this category:
+The Council and Group includes in this category:

-- Investments held for the long-term but which may be realised before maturity, - Shareholdings held for strategic purposes.
+- Investments held for the long-term but which may be realised before maturity; - · Share holdings held for strategic purposes.

 These investments are measured at their fair value, with gains and losses recognised in other comprehensive revenue and expense, except for impairment losses, which are recognised in the surplus or deficit.

-On recognition, the cumulative gain or loss previously recognised in other comprehensive revenue and expense is reclassified from equity to the surplus or deficit.
+On derecognition, the cumulative gain or loss previously recognised in other comprehensive revenue and expense is reclassified from equity to the surplus or deficit.

-Council's investments in its subsidiaries are not included in this category as they are held at cost as allowed by PBE IPSAS 6 Consolidated and Separate Financial Statements.
+Council's investments in its subsidiaries are not included in this category as they are held at cost as allowed by NZ IAS 27 Consolidated and Separate Financial Statements.